 surpassing a record or best-ever achievement

 Are you ready to break your revenue records this holiday season?
 Rakuten Super Logistics is here to help.
 We want to see you succeed — but first, you have to believe it.
-Then you’ve got to put a plan in place that helps you achieve it.
+Then you’ve got to put a plan in place that helps you improve your conversion rate.

 That’s why we’re so excited about our new guest blog post.
 A few months ago we partnered with cutting-edge inbound marketing agency Vital Design and began a major overhaul of our website.
 (Stay tuned, because big changes are coming soon.)
 We’ve been so impressed with their work, we asked them to write a guest blog post detailing the latest tools and technologies that can help eCommerce retailers achieve ground-breaking success this holiday season.

-We hope you enjoy the post and come away with a clear vision to achieve your goals.
+We hope you enjoy the post and come away with a clear plan to increase your conversion rate, boost sales, and achieve your goals.

 Are you ready to make the most of the holiday shopping season for your ecommerce store?
-Well, that’s good to hear, because we’ve got a whole bunch of proven tips to boost your online sales this year.
+Well, that’s good to hear, because we’ve got a whole bunch of proven tips to boost your online sales and increase your conversion rate this year.
 Website and online shopping trends are constantly changing, so let’s take a look at the biggest things you can do to make sure your ecommerce business is all set to handle the coming boom!

-Here are six ways to boost your ecommerce sales conversions:
+Here are six ways to increase your eCommerce conversion rate and boost sales:

 #1: Great Product Photos